Article 25: Use of internationally agreed terminology

 (g) |

-2. Member States, national competent authorities or marketing authorisation holders shall request the International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use, the European Pharmacopoeia Commission, the European Committee for Standardisation or the International Organisation for Standardisation to add a new term to the terminology referred to in paragraph 1, where necessary.
+2. Member States, national competent authorities or marketing authorisation holders shall request the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use, the European Pharmacopoeia Commission, the European Committee for Standardization, or the International Organization for Standardization to add a new term to the terminology referred to in paragraph 1, where necessary.
 In such a case, they shall inform the Agency accordingly.

 3. Member States, marketing authorisation holders and the Agency shall monitor the use of the terminology referred to in paragraph 1 either systematically or by regular random evaluation.